 Gingrich’s experience as a college professor is occasionally mentioned in the press, and he has discussed his expertise as a historian regarding his work with Freddie Mac.
 Yet, little attention has been paid to one of Gingrich’s professional failings: West Georgia College’s denial of tenure in 1978.

-A recent column in the Anniston Star offers a glimpse of Gingrich as an academic.
-The writer, one of Gingrich’s colleagues at that time, says that Gingrich was a gifted and provocative teacher.
+A recent column in the Anniston Star offered a glimpse of Gingrich as an academic.
+The writer, one of Gingrich’s colleagues at that time, said that Gingrich was a gifted and provocative teacher.